kallangerard/kallangerard.github.io/content/posts/how-to-use-traefik-2-with-home-assistant.md

   - --certificatesresolvers.cloudflare.acme.dnschallenge.resolvers=1.1.1.1:53,8.8.8.8:53
 ```

-There's a few ways to configure traefik, whichever method you prefer.
-These are all equivalent.
+There's a few ways to configure Traefik, you can use whichever method you prefer, they are all equivalent.

 _Pluralisation and capitalisation are different for each configuration mode._